saltycraig/vimfiles/vim-notes.md

 * `:help eval.txt` is the bible and final say.
 * I added `:API` command to bring up `:h function-list`
-* Always use mapping variants to stop look for mappings in the 'rhs' (right hand side) of the mapping: use `:noremap`, `:nnoremap`, `:inoremap` , etc.
-  This is almost always what you want, unless you want the rhs of the mapping to call it's possible mappings too.
+* always use mapping variants to don't look for mappings in the 'rhs' (right hand side) of the mapping: use `:noremap`, `:nnoremap`, `:inoremap` , etc. This is almost always what you want, unless you want the rhs of the mapping to call it's possible mappings too.
-* Use <Bar> for '|' in map command can be followed by another command and the
-  | character separates two commands.
-To include one use the <Bar> symbolic,
-  e.g., `:noremap <F8> :write <Bar> !ls<CR>`.
+* special characters in a mapping: use <Bar> for '|' because map command can be followed by another command and the | character separates two commands.
+To include one use the <Bar> symbolic, e.g., `:noremap <F8> :write <Bar> !ls<CR>`.
 For literal spaces use <Space>, e.g., `:noremap <Space> W`
 * You cannot put comment after a mapping because it will consider it part of the mapping.
-End the map with '|' first the use a comment, e.g., `:map
-  <Space> W| " use spacebar to move forward a Word.
+End the map with '|' first the use a comment, e.g., `:map <Space> W| " use spacebar to move forward a Word.
 * <script> : make mapping local to the script run in.
 * <buffer> : make mapping local to that buffer.
 * <unique> : make mapping fail if it exists already.
 Default is to overwrite.
 * <Nop> : No operation.
 Do nothing when mapped to this.
 * User-defined commands MUST begin with a capital letter. e.g., `:command DeleteFirstLine 1delete`.
 Can't use 'X', 'Next', and 'Print'.
 Also no underscores.
 Digits ok, but discouraged.
 * Always add '!' to `:command` and `:function` definitions to allow resourcing and overwriting existing function of same name.
 * Command arguments:
   * e.g., `:command! -nargs=0 DeleteFirst 1delete` (0 default nargs opt. here)
   * -nargs=0 No args